-Helichrysum essential oil – Helichrysum splendidum – is grown and processed in South Africa.This special oil is distilled from the rounded yellow flowers of the plant, often referred to as an everlasting – ‘Immortal”.
+Helichrysum essential oil – Helichrysum splendidum – (Asteraceae) – is a fast growing daisy especially after a fire or soil disturbance, grown and processed in South Africa.This special oil is distilled from the rounded yellow flowers of the plant, often referred to as an everlasting – ‘Immortal”.
 Not to be confused with the European Helichrysum italica.

 Helichrysum is one of the higher priced essential oils on the market, mainly because, as it is an everlasting the leaves are papery and during distillation do not yield well which makes the distillation process slower than many of the other more volatile essential oils.